haakonfp/haakonfp/README.md

 ---

-I am currently building [Osirion](https://osirion.gg) - an AI coach for gamers.
+I am currently building [Osirion](https://osirion.gg) - an AI coach and data analytics platform for gamers.

 My current setup is Neovim, zsh and oh-my-zsh on WSL in Windows Terminal.